AER Youth Regional Network

 Created by the Assembly of European Regions (AER), the Youth Regional Network (YRN) is a platform of regional-level youth organisations, councils and parliaments from across wider Europe.
 The platform works as a forum where young people can influence regional and European policy while exchanging experiences and good practice.

-At the general Assembly in Vojvodina on 7 May 2017, YRN members elected their presidium, which is composed as follow:
+At the general Assembly in Brussels on 10 March 2023, YRN members elected their presidium, which is composed as follow: